SteerClearWM/Steer-Clear-Backend/README.md

 * Route to actually log a user in
 * Takes a form with a **email** and **password** field.
 * On success, redirects to **index** page.
-* On failure, returns login page again
+* On failure, returns login page again and 400 status code

 ### GET /logout
 * **requires user to be logged in**